barionleg/cesium.wiki.gs/FAQ.md

 <a id="browsers"></a>
 ### What browsers are supported?

 Recent versions of Chrome, Firefox, and Safari are supported.
 Internet Explorer is supported by using the [Chrome Frame plugin](http://www.google.com/chromeframe), which is a one-time install that does not require admin rights.
-We have not tested on Opera, but expect Cesium to work with some tweaks.
+Cesium does not currently run on Opera (if you can help with that, please get in touch with us!)

 Cesium uses WebGL, and therefore requires a browser that supports WebGL.
 There is more support information on the [WebGL wiki](http://www.khronos.org/webgl/wiki/Getting_a_WebGL_Implementation).